2018 marks 25 years of collaboration between Woodside and the Australian Institute of Marine Science and 20 years with the Western Australian Museum.

 Strong partnerships, sound research and transparency are the key elements of Woodside's approach to the environment.

-Woodside has been awarded the Australian Petroleum Production & Exploration Association environment excellence award for three years in a row - 2015, 2016 and 2017.
+Woodside has been awarded the Australian Petroleum Production & Exploration Association environment excellence award for four of the past five years - 2015, 2016, 2017 and 2019.

 Transparency is central to Woodside's approach to the Environment.
 We recognise that strong environmental performance is essential to our success and continued growth.
 Our approach is based on: